An Alternative to Knee Replacement

 Hello, I am Yuni Hwang.
 With over 15 years of experience as a Registered Nurse in the Canadian healthcare system, I saw how rarely Canadians with serious cartilage damage were introduced to restorative options early enough to make informed decisions.

-I founded YouKnee to help patients access cartilage repair in South Korea and navigate the clinical, travel, and recovery details in English or Korean.
+I founded YouKnee to help patients access cartilage repair in South Korea and navigate the clinical, hospital, and recovery details in English or Korean.

 • 15+ Years Nursing Experience in Canada